M0R4D-Tiferras-self-learning-account/my_42/After_Blackhole/README.md

 ## About this directory:

-==> I will try harder and self-learn in some 42 school projects in my interests
+==> I will try harder and self-learn some 42 school projects in my interests